SMFTricks/Simple-Referrals/README.md

 - Use a referral url with the referral id for easy share
 - Display referral count in profile
 - Display referral count in posts
+- Display referral link in their profile
+- Enable/disable the selection of searching users in the registration form
 - Maintenance task for recounting the referral count of each user in the forum

 ## Requirements